(CRISIS and WAR in EUROPE, 1937 to 1940 – continued)

 On April 26 the British re-introduced conscription.
 In late April a contemptuous Hitler renounced the non-aggression pact that Germany had with Poland, and he renounced Germany's naval agreement with the British.
 While doing this he continued to speak of himself as a man of peace, and he denounced those in Britain and France who were questioning the settlement at Munich as "warmongers."

 In the coming months, Britain's military chiefs of staff annoyed Chamberlain by speaking in favor of an alliance between France, Britain and the Soviet Union.
 Chamberlain's cabinet had agreed to a formula for an alliance with the French.
 Under pressure, Chamberlain joined the move toward an agreement with Moscow, but he believed he was in a good bargaining position and that no urgency was required.
 He sent a mission to Moscow by slow ship rather than by airplane.
-And he sent no one who would impress the Russians as someone of importance.

-Documents declassified in 2008 reveal that Stalin was prepared to send more that a million troops to the German border to scare off or stand up to any German aggression.
+Documents declassified in 2008 note51 reveal that Stalin was prepared to send more that a million troops to the German border to scare off or stand up to any German aggression.
 Talks between Chamberlain's delegation to Moscow and the Russians began on August 2, but the Russians decided that the British were not serious about an alliance with them.
 They felt more of a sense of urgency than did Chamberlain.
-Concerned about its security and disappointed over its attempts at an alliance with France and Great Britain, the Soviet Union had been exploring an alternative: better relations with Germany.
+Concerned about its security and disappointed over its attempts at an alliance with France and Britain, the Soviet Union had been exploring an alternative: better relations with Germany.

 Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.